f0e/blur/README.md

 - contrast - contrast of the output video

 ### advanced rendering
-- multithreading - enables multithreaded rendering
 - gpu - enables experimental gpu accelerated rendering (likely slower)
 - gpu type (nvidia/amd/intel) - your gpu type
+- deduplicate - removes duplicate frames and generates new interpolated frames to take their place
 - custom ffmpeg filters - custom ffmpeg filters to be used when rendering (replaces gpu & quality options)

 ### advanced blur